wasp-lang/wasp/web/docs/auth/entities/entities.md

 ### `getFirstProviderUserId` Helper

-The `getFirstProviderUserId` method returns the first user ID (e.g. `username` or `email`) that it finds for the user or `null` if it doesn't find any.
+The `getFirstProviderUserId` method returns the first user ID that it finds for the user.
+For example if the user has signed up with email, it will return the email.
+If the user has signed up with Google, it will return the Google ID.

-[As you'll learn below](#authidentity-entity-), the `providerUserId` field is how providers identify our users.
-For example, the user's `username` in the case of the username auth or the user's `email` in the case of the email auth.
 This can be useful if you support multiple authentication methods and you need _any_ ID that identifies the user in your app.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">